rasel-rz/opti-cli/README.md

 ## Pushing a change
 Once you are done making changes to `custom.js` and `custom.css`, you can push the changes by running `npx optly push`.
 This will only update the changes in the platform, won't publish them.
 To publish the changes directly from CLI, you can run `npx optly push publish`.

+Pushing a change will automatically open the preview link in your default browser.

+## Environment Variables
+### DISABLE_PREVIEW_ON_PUSH
+Value can be `true` or `anything else`.
+If value is set to `true`, CLI will stop opening preview on push.

 ## Thank you!
 Any kind of feedback is welcome.